« Previous Page

 If possible, collect a sample

-from the first urine of the day (this urine generally has the highest level of
+from the first urine of the day.

 The blood sample is taken from a vein

 in your arm.
 An elastic band is wrapped around your upper arm.
 It may feel